 7. In a large mixing bowl, mash the beans to make a paste.
 The beans do not have to be thoroughly pureed.

-8. Using your hands, mix the beans together with the quinoa, spice mixture, flax seed mixture, and corn.
+8. Using your hands, mix the beans together with the quinoa, spice mixture, flax seed mixture, minced peppers, onions, cilantro or parsley, and corn.

 9. Pour in about half of the oat flour and knead it into the bean mixture.
 Add in the rest and knead to incorporate.

 10. Fill a 1/2 cup measuring cup with the bean mixture, place on the baking sheet and flatten with your hand to make a burger.
 Repeat until bean mixture is used up.
 This recipe makes 8 burgers.

 11. Bake for 15 minutes, remove from oven and flip burgers.
 Cook for another 15 minutes.

 12. Burgers are ready to be served.
 They may be refrigerated or frozen and reheated in the oven, or in an oiled frying pan.
 Serve on a bun or English muffin with vegan cheese and all the fixings.